 These installations overtake the vertical surface, turning atypical tendencies into a humorous, almost adorable mental mess; which represents the psyche, conjuring these problems onto thousands of pieces of paper and products.

-Arts Administration Lecture
+Arts Administration Lectures and Workshops

-An Alternative way to be an Artistic Leader is an educational and entertaining lecture held by Mankato Minnesota Artist, Educator, and Administrator Dana Sikkila.
-Over the course of six years Sikkila has created, developed, and sustained a hands-on creative community throughout areas of southern Minnesota, connecting youth, universities, and community members into the arts to work together.
+Dana Sikkila's Artist and Educator Consultations are educational and entertaining lectures and workshops.
+Over the course of seven years Sikkila has created, developed, and sustained a hands-on creative community throughout areas of southern Minnesota, connecting youth, universities, and community members into the arts to work together.
 With her hands-on approach to arts administration, Sikkila has created creative networks that branch over many fields, making the arts accessible to all.
 This balance of working with artists, organizations, businesses, and government has caught the eyes of many, but Sikkila still keeps to her grassroots style of administration, giving priority to the artists.
-This lecture tells about projects and programming she has developed and organized, examples include biking across Minnesota to connect artists, leading puppet making marches, and building mentor programs in which youth connect directly to artists.
+These lectures tell about projects and programming she has developed and organized, examples include biking across Minnesota to connect artists, leading puppet making marches, and building mentor programs in which youth connect directly to artists.
 Through her own art space, the 410 Project, which is volunteer-managed, she proves that an artist-run space can sustain itself alongside million dollar organizations and one person can truly make one big wave.

 These workshops give you a great insight into professional practices of working in the creative fields as well hearing Sikkila's viewpoints of how art, artists, and communities can create together and how sometimes we all have to get dirty for the greater good of our communities.

 -Funding for Artists

 -Elements and Principals of Art

 -How to Write and Critique Art